scientific-python/sync-teams-action/README.md

       role: triage
 ```

+## Child teams permissions

+Setting repo permissions for child teams is not supported.

 ## Token

 The script requires a classic token with `org` and `admin` permissions, exported as a `GH_TOKEN` environment variable.